nasa/cumulus-distribution-api/content/s3credentials.md

 ### Non-NGAP deployments

-For non-NGAP deployments that wish to provide temporary credentials, you must provide the name of a lambda available to your stack either by overriding the default `sts_credentials_lambda` or by setting the environment variable STSCredentialsLambda on your API.
+For non-NGAP deployments that wish to provide temporary credentials, you must provide the name of a lambda available to your stack either by overriding the default `sts_credentials_lambda` in your Cumulus deployment configuration or by setting the environment variable STSCredentialsLambda on your API.
 Your lambda function must take an payload object as described below and return [AWS.Credentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html) appropriate to your use case probably via the [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html).

 #### sample `sts_credentials_lambda` payload:
 ```json